 Flietstra and Levant (1998) Comparison of D2 and D3 DA receptor affinity of DArgic compounds in the rat brain.
 Life Sci.
 62 1825 PMID: 9600324

 If you know of a relevant reference for Quinelorane hydrochloride, please let us know.

 View Related Products by Product Action

-Currently there are no citations for Quinelorane hydrochloride.
 Do you know of a great paper that uses Quinelorane hydrochloride from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for Quinelorane hydrochloride

 There are currently no reviews for this product.
 Be the first to review Quinelorane hydrochloride and earn rewards!

 Submit a review and receive an Amazon gift card.